 How the SRF Works.
 The SRF program represents a major shift in how the nation finances wastewater treatment needs.
 In contrast to the Title II construction grants program, which provided grants directly to localities, SRFs are loan programs.
-States use their SRFs to provide a range of loan assistance to communities, including project construction loans made at or below market rates (interest-free loans are permitted by the Act), refinancing of local debt obligations, and providing loan guarantees or purchasing of insurance.
+States use their SRFs to provide several types of loan assistance to communities, including project construction loans made at or below market rates (interest-free loans are permitted), refinancing of local debt obligations, and providing loan guarantees or purchasing insurance.
 Loans are to be repaid to the SRF within 20 years, beginning within one year after project completion, and the locality must dedicate a revenue stream (from user fees or other sources) to repay the loan to the state.

-States must agree to use SRF monies first to ensure that wastewater treatment facilities are in compliance with deadlines, goals, and requirements of the Act.
-After meeting this "first use" requirement, states may also use the funds to support other types of water quality programs, such as those dealing with nonpoint source pollution and protection of estuaries.
+States must agree to use SRF monies first to ensure that wastewater treatment facilities are in compliance with deadlines, goals, and requirements of the act.
+After meeting this "first use" requirement, states may also use the funds to support other types of water quality programs specified in the law, such as those dealing with nonpoint source pollution and protection of estuaries.

-In addition, states must agree to ensure that communities meet a range of requirements (such as requiring the applicant to study innovative and alternative treatment technologies in project design and requiring that locally prevailing wages be paid for wastewater treatment plant construction, pursuant to the Davis-Bacon Act).
-In addition, states must comply with "cross-cutting" requirements associated with receipt of federal grants, such as promotion of equal employment opportunities and participation by minority-owned businesses.
+In addition, states must agree to ensure that communities meet a range of specifications (such as requiring the applicant to study innovative and alternative treatment technologies in project design and requiring that locally prevailing wages be paid for wastewater treatment plant construction, pursuant to the Davis-Bacon Act).
+States also must comply with "cross-cutting" requirements associated with receipt of federal grants, such as promotion of equal employment opportunities and participation by minority-owned businesses in construction projects.
 These requirements, which promote a variety of national policy goals, also applied under the Title II program.

-As under the previous Title II program, decisions on which projects will receive assistance are made by states using a priority ranking system that considers the severity of local water pollution problems.
-Financial considerations of the loan agreement (interest rate, repayment schedule, the recipient's dedicated source of repayment) are additional key factors evaluated under the SRF program.
+As under the previous Title II program, decisions on which projects will receive assistance are made by states using a priority ranking system that typically considers the severity of local water pollution problems, among other factors.
+Financial considerations of the loan agreement (interest rate, repayment schedule, the recipient's dedicated source of repayment) are also evaluated by states under the SRF program.

 All states have established the legal and procedural mechanisms to administer the loan program and are eligible to receive SRF capitalization grants.
 Some with prior experience using similar financing programs moved quickly, while others had difficulty in making a transition from the previous grants program to one that requires greater financial management expertise for all concerned.
-Nearly one-half of the states currently leverage their funds by using federal capital grants and state matching funds as collateral to borrow in the public bond market for purposes of increasing the pool of available funds for project lending.
-Leveraged bonds today comprise about 27% of total SRF funds; loan repayments comprise about 10%.
+More than half of the states currently leverage their funds by using federal capital grants and state matching funds as collateral to borrow in the public bond market for purposes of increasing the pool of available funds for project lending.
+Cumulatively since 1988, leveraged bonds have comprised 31% of total SRF funds available for projects; loan repayments comprise 24%.

-Small communities and states with large rural populations have had the largest problems with the SRF program.
-Many small towns did not participate in the previous grants program and are more likely to require major projects to achieve compliance with the law.
-Yet many have limited financial, technical, and legal resources and have encountered difficulties in qualifying for and repaying SRF loans.
+Small communities and states with large rural populations had the largest problems with the SRF program.
+Many small towns did not participate in the previous grants program and were more likely to require major projects to achieve compliance with the law.
+Yet many have limited financial, technical, and legal resources and encountered difficulties in qualifying for and repaying SRF loans.
 These communities often lack an industrial tax base and thus face the prospect of very high per capita user fees to repay a loan for the full capital cost of sewage treatment projects.
 Compared with larger cities, many are unable to benefit from economies of scale which can affect project costs.
-Still, small communities have been participating in the SRF program: since 1989, nationally, 62% of all loans and other assistance (comprising 23% of total funds loaned) have gone to assist towns and cities with less than 10,000 population.
+Still, small communities have been participating in the SRF program: since 1989, nationally,

+63% of all loans and other assistance (comprising 23% of total funds loaned) have gone to assist towns and cities with less than 10,000 population.